projectdiscovery/nuclei-templates/README.md

 -----

 Please navigate to https://nuclei.projectdiscovery.io for detailed documentation to **build** new or your own **custom** templates.
-Ee have also added a set of example templates to help you understand how things work.
+We have also added a set of example templates to help you understand how things work.

 💪 Contributions
 -----